sekulovskin/research-archive-masters-thesis/README.md

 *Author:* Nikola Sekulovski

-Department of Methodology and Statistics, Utrecht University, The Netherlands.
+Department of Methodology and Statistics, Utrecht University, the Netherlands.

 ## Introduction